solana-foundation/developer-content/content/courses/state-compression/compressed-nfts.md

 ✅ Finished successfully!
 ```

-We aren't returning the explorer link because this address won't exists on the
+We aren't returning the Explorer link because this address won't exists on the
 Solana state but is indexed by RPCs that support the DAS API.

 In the next step we will query this address to fetch out cNFT details.